Skip to content

 Offering your customer financing at a fixed interest rate (CIRR)

-If market interest rates rise during the negotiating period, the CIRR offer may become attractive and provide exporters with additional support in winning an export order.
-If interest rates fall, the exporter’s customer can choose to finance at market interest rates instead, but has had a cost-free interest-rate cap for the negotiating period, which can extend for a long time in this kind of transaction.
+It’s an advantage for the exporter and the exporter’s customer to know what the interest expense may be.
+If market interest rates rise during the negotiating period, the CIRR offer may become very attractive and provide exporters with additional support in winning an export order.
+If interest rates fall, the exporter’s customer can choose to finance at market interest rates instead.

 Apply for export credit financing